Bridges, Bikes and Blues set for Saturday, June 16 - Register Herald

 EATON — Preble County Historical Society’s annual Bridges, Bikes & Blues Covered Bridge Tour is slated for Saturday, June 16.

 Starting from the PCHS historic property, (7693 Swartsel Rd, Eaton) riders will embark on a 75-mile scenic ride which will end back at the Preble County Historical Society.
-Everyone is invited to come enjoy live music, the beer garden, food and merchandise vendors and more!
+Everyone is invited to come enjoy the live music, the beer garden, food and merchandise vendors and more.

 Registration begins at 11 a.m.
 The first roll-out is at 1:30 p.m.
 Pre-registration is available at preblecountyhistoricalsociety.org and is $25.
 The day of the event is $35.